Key West Sailing Charters

 Our pricing is turn key – we will do all the work for you.
 Cakes, champagne, the works.
 Call for easy, clear, and complete pricing.
 We are a custom charter company and can create the experience you desire.

-Per night to a party of two; additional persons are $20 per person/per night.
+Per night to party of four; additional persons are $25 per person/per night.
 The Lion’s Paw is a 45 foot Catalina Morgan with two staterooms and two baths.
 Full kitchen, television, stereo, linens included.
 The yacht is in a slip at the Key West Harbour Yacht Club, a top tier resort with pool and fine dining.

 All Stays MUST include a half day, full day, or overnight sail.